makerdao/governance-manual/core-units/core-units.md

 - One or more Accepted *budget* proposals (MIP40).
 - One or more Accepted *facilitator* proposals (MIP41).

-Each Core Unit is responsible for fulfilling a mix of objectives and directions which are laid out in their *mandate* proposal.
-The *budget* proposal allows a Core Unit to request funding from Maker Governance with which to fulfill their mandate.
+Each Core Unit is responsible for fulfilling a mix of objectives and directions, which are laid out in their *mandate* proposal.
+The *budget* proposal allows a Core Unit to request funding from Maker Governance to fulfill their mandate.
 Finally, the *facilitator* proposal defines an official point of contact and party responsible for the Core Unit achieving its mandate.

 Core Units are defined by a MIP Set called *The Core Unit Operating Model* that defines the proposals above and structures Core Units.
 It contains MIP38, MIP39, MIP40, and MIP41.